Making Ends Meet in California

 Many employers require workers to perform certain duties before and after their shifts, and may neglect to pay employees for these mandatory tasks.
 Employees may be forbidden to clock in before they are dressed in work attire, have passed through security, or have washed their hands.
 Workers may also be required to clock out before performing end-of-shift tasks, including cleaning workstations, setting up for the next shift, counting money, or dropping off supplies and deposits.
 Some employers may even warn employees that they have gone over forty hours, and require them to clock out to continue working in an effort to avoid paying overtime.

 One common way that employees work "off the clock" is waiting in security lines and bag check lines, when they are not getting paid.
-Or having to walk through the plant, warehouse or factory before clocking in.
+Or having to walk through the plant, warehouse, factory, retail store and/or hospital before clocking in.

 Vacation and PTO violations.